Rufus Elefante: Boss of Utica

 In 1928, Elefante organized a large rally in Utica for Franklin D. Roosevelt, who was running for Governor of New York.
 Roosevelt, who spoke at the event, seemed grateful to Elefante and other local Democrats such as M. William Bray and Charles S. Donnelley (who would be elected mayor the next year).
 Roosevelt would direct funds for public projects to Utica Democrats throughout his governorship and presidency.
 This was especially impactful as the Great Depression had devastated Utica's textile mills.
 Republican political boss and Elefante's former mentor Alfred Bertolini died in 1929, leaving a political vacuum that the Elefante, Bray, and Donnelley machine promptly filled.
 Democratic political machines like in Utica were Roosevelt's islands of support in a largely Republican upstate New York.

-While the Elefante machine provided patronage to working people, it distanced itself from left-wing labor movements that had been active among Utica Italians.
+"Honest graft" was common under the machine: city employees were required to kick back 2 to 4 percent of their salaries to the machine, and Elefante himself profited from city contracts.
+While the machine provided patronage to working people, it distanced itself from left-wing labor movements that had been active among Utica Italians.
 Elefante also avoided aligning himself with Mussolini, and so reaped the benefits of identity-building by Italian nationalists while avoiding the political repercussions experienced by other Italian political leaders when the United States joined World War II.

 Elefante and others worked out of Marino's Restaurant in downtown Utica, dubbed "Little City Hall" by the press.
 One visitor observed that different booths served different forms of patronage: one for jobs, one for welfare, one for contracts, and so on.
 Marino's was razed in a 1972 urban renewal project.

 Utica's primary employer, the textile industry, had been in decline since World War I. During the '40s, Elefante and his allies lobbied heavily to attract new industry to replace it.
 The resulting period of economic stability in Utica, lasting through the '40s and '50s, is sometimes called Utica's "Loom to Boom" era.
 Organized crime also flourished during the era, operating basically unimpeded by the Utica political machine.
 Gambling and prostitution were widespread, with several known brothels doing business near City Hall.
 One brothel operated uninterrupted for twenty years.
 Direct involvement between the Utica machine and the Mafia has been speculated on, but lacks evidence.
 Utica's most powerful mob bosses were the Buffalo crime family leaders Salvatore Falcone and his brother Joseph.